nhsconnect/FHIR-NRLS-API/pages/overview/overview_interactions.md

 Once assembled the Provider sends the Pointer to the [create interaction](api_interaction_create.html) that is exposed on the NRL maintenance interface.

-After successfully persisting the Pointer, the NRL will return the address of the new Pointer to the Provider client.
+After successfully persisting the Pointer, the NRL will inform the Provider client of this in the returned response which will include the address of the new Pointer.

-If there were any problems that meant the Pointer could not be created the NRL will inform the client, otherwise the client should assume that the Pointer has been successfully created.
+If there were any problems that meant the Pointer could not be created, the NRL will inform the client of this in the returned response.

 #### Pointer replacement ####